Is Argentina vs Scotland on TV? Kick-off time, channel and how to watch summer tour

 Where can I watch it?

-The match will be broadcast live on Sky Sports Action and Sky Sports Main Event - with coverage starting at 7.30pm.
+The match will be broadcast live on Sky Sports Action - with coverage starting at 7.30pm.
 If you’re not a Sky customer you can grab a NOWTV Day Pass here to watch without a subscription.

 We may earn commission from some of the links in this article, but we never allow this to influence our content.
 This revenue helps to fund journalism across The Independent.

-Sam Skinner replaces Jonny Gray in the second row, while Ben White comes in at scrum half and the No 9’s London Irish teammate Kyle Rowe could come off the bench for his debut.
+Tighthead prop Zander Fagerson will win his 50th cap but the rest of the tight five is different to a week ago, as Rory Sutherland and Ewan Ashman come into the front row while Scott Cummings and Jonny Gray are at lock.
+Hamish Watson captains Scotland for the first time with Grant Gilchrist not included in the matchday 23.

-Michael Cheika has made three changes to his starting XV as Rodrigo Bruni replaces the injured Pablo Matera at No 8, Juan Imhoff comes onto the wing as Emiliano Boffelli shifts to full-back and Santiago Carreras starts at fly-half after Nicolas Sanchez was injured during last weekend’s win.
+Michael Cheika has made 11 changes made to his Argentina starting XV as Pablo Matera captains the side following Julian Montoya’s back injury.
+Guido Petti is the only surviving member of the pack while, in the backs, Juan Cruz Mallia returns at full-back, Bautista Delguy (wing) and Matias Moroni (centre) come in and scrum-half Lautaro Bazan Velez makes his international debut.

-Scotland: 15 Rory Hutchinson, 14 Darcy Graham, 13 Mark Bennett, 12 Sam Johnson, 11 Duhan van der Merwe, 10 Blair Kinghorn, 9 Ben White; 1 Pierre Schoeman, 2 Dave Cherry, 3 Zander Fagerson, 4 Sam Skinner, 5 Grant Gilchrist (c), 6 Rory Darge, 7 Hamish Watson, 8 Matt Fagerson.
+Scotland: 15 Ollie Smith; 14 Rufus McLean, 13 Mark Bennett, 12 Sione Tuipulotu, 11 Duhan van der Merwe; 10 Blair Kinghorn, 9 Ali Price; 1 Rory Sutherland, 2 Ewan Ashman, 3 Zander Fagerson, 4 Scott Cummings, 5 Jonny Gray, 6 Rory Darge, 7 Hamish Watson (c), 8 Matt Fagerson.

 Odds